This file part of www.watertownhistory.org website

 1919

-1919 [may be a couple yrs earlier]
+[may be a couple years earlier]

 1920

-Rev. George C. Weis, formerly pastor of the Congregational Church in this city, died at Firewater, Oregon, on Dec.
-6, where he was pastor of the Congregational Church.
+Rev. George C. Weis, formerly pastor of the Congregational church in this city, died at Firewater, Oregon, on Dec.
+6, where he was pastor of the Congregational church.
 He is survived by his wife and two daughters, also by one son by a former marriage.
 His many Watertown friends learned of his death with much sorrow.
 After leaving Watertown he published a newspaper for a time at Waukesha, and then went to Alaska, where he did well in gold mining, and then located in Washington.
 WDT

 1924

-01 28 Last Saturday afternoon Rev. N. Carter Daniell the esteemed pastor of the First Congregational church of this city for the past 13 years, passed to his eternal reward at his home, 500 S. Fourth Street.
+Last Saturday afternoon Rev. N. Carter Daniell the esteemed pastor of the First Congregational church of this city for the past 13 years, passed to his eternal reward at his home, S. Fourth Street.
 Rev. Daniell had been in poor health for many months, still the news of his death was received by our people with great surprise, for all had hoped and prayed for his ultimate recovery.
 WDT

 1926 FINAL SERVICE BY REV. FOSTER